Ada-Developers-Academy/core-unit-1/python-oop/intro-to-design-patterns.md

 There is such a thing as "overdesigning," or using a design pattern that increases complexity way more than necessary.

-In general, it's often best to implement a solution without a design pattern, make a git commit, and then refactor.
+It's often best to implement a solution without a design pattern, make a git commit, and then refactor.

 ## Moving Forward: How Do We Use These?

 Design patterns are applied when it makes problem-solving easier.
-In general, it takes time, experience, research, context, and experimentation to apply design patterns effectively.
+It takes time, experience, research, context, and experimentation to apply design patterns effectively.

 When considering a design pattern, the team should consider: